 At The Harry S. Tack Education Center Sewickley, Watson offers an approved private special education school that is licensed to serve children ages 3 to 21 with autism spectrum disorder, cerebral palsy, neurological impairments and other developmental disabilities.
 The Education Center’s classrooms are staffed by a special education teacher and two paraprofessionals.
 Each classroom team consists of the special education teacher, paraprofessionals and related service professionals such as speech and language therapists, occupational and physical therapists, teachers of the visually impaired, social workers, behavior specialists and a school nurse.
 Additionally, there are “special” classes: art, music, library and adapted physical education.
 These classrooms are staffed by a teacher certified in their respective content area.

-- Watson is nationally accredited by NCASES (National Commission for the Accreditation of Special Education Services) for excellence in private special education services.
+- Nationally Accredited by NCASES (National Commission for the Accreditation of Special Education Services)

 Preparation for Special Education Transition into Adulthood